What forms of collective actions are permitted in this jurisdiction and under what authority?

 Likely future scope and development?

-On 4 October 2018, a bill was introduced in the National Assembly aiming at allowing a group of at least 100 consumers to appoint one of its members to initiate a class action, without the need to go through an authorised consumer association.
+On 4 October 2018, a bill was introduced in the National Assembly aimed at allowing a group of at least 100 consumers to appoint one of its members to initiate a class action, without the need to act through an authorised consumer association.
+This bill was referred to the Law Commission of the French Parliament which, on 10 July 2019, launched a fact-finding mission on the results and perspectives of the French class action system.
 If this bill is passed, the number of class actions in France could substantially increase.